Trade Area Analysis Complete Guide, Examples + Benefits

 To conduct an accurate trade area analysis, you will need to choose a method such as drive-time analysis, gravity models, radial method, foot traffic data, or a combination of multiple methods.

 Foot traffic data using ground-verified, anonymized and aggregated consumer visits offers the most accurate data to begin your analysis.
-Our platform provides data with 94% correlation to ground truth, 4 years of historical data, plus 90-days of predictive insights.
-Book a call with our team for a demo.

 Trade area analysis FAQs